LoSgu8/SecuritySDN/README.md

 **BonsaiLab@Politecnico di Milano - 2021/2022**

 Implementation of a Software Defined Perimeter (SDP) in Ryu manager: in order to access a service inside a network, a client must authenticate itself by sending an authentication request to the network controller.
 The authentication is based on a Hash-based Message Authentication Code (HMAC) computed using a pre-shared key.
 Sequential nonces are used in authentication requests to avoid replication.
+Once the authentication is successfull, the controller setup a connection between client and server on the shortest path.

 ```mermaid
 sequenceDiagram